How to Use Watt with Multiple Repository Applications

 # Production paths (when applications are resolved from Git)

-# PLT_USER_SERVICE_PATH=web/user-application
+# PLT_USER_APPLICATION_PATH=web/user-application

-# PLT_PRODUCT_SERVICE_PATH=web/product-application
+# PLT_PRODUCT_APPLICATION_PATH=web/product-application

 # PLT_FRONTEND_PATH=web/frontend